alexdarch/PythonInterviewQuestions/decorators/question.md

 Run `pipenv install` to get all of the packages
 Run `pipenv shell` to activate the venv
-Run `pytest` to run all of the tests
+Run `pipenv run pytest` to run all of the tests
-Run `python run.py` to run a test script
+Run `pipenv run python run.py` to run a test script